dhairyaostwal/cardaxo/README.md

 ## Lessons Learned

-Firstly I would like to present my gratitude from the core of my heart to the team at FamPay for giving me this opportunity!
-A Big Thank You!

-This assignment was a journey of countering fears.
+This project was a journey of countering fears.
 I learnt several new concepts like pull down to reload, contextual cards which slide vertically and many more, some of which I used to fear from.

-Team at FamPay is a big inspiration ❤️ ✨ since they're working for a very noble cause that is Financial Literacy and Financial Inclusion starting from teenagers which was neglected for a very long time.
-My best wishes to everyone in FamPay!
-Always your biggest Fanboy 🤟

 ## 🚀 About Me